neurocyte/flow/help.md

 ## Searching

-Press Ctrl-f to search this help file.
-Type a search term and press Ctrl-n/Ctrl-p or F3/Shift-F3 to jump through the matches.
+Press ctrl+f to search this help file.
+Type a search term and press ctrl+n/ctrl+p or f3/shift+f3 to jump through the matches.
 Press Enter to exit find mode at the current match or Escape to return to your starting point.